Yelp/detect-secrets/docs/audit.md

 ##### Other pipelines

-For other pipelines, you'll want to repurpose the above code to work in that pipeline.
-The general stages are:
+For other pipelines, repurpose the commands from the [Travis example](#travis).
+The steps are:

-1. Install Python 3 and Pip 3 (see `addons` in the [Travis example](#travis))
+1. Install Python 3 and Pip 3
 2. Install detect-secrets
 3. Scan and update the baseline
 4. Run a report against the baseline